Types of fungi:

 They include fungal growths, mushrooms and toadstools and it’s where you are likely to really 'get down and dirty' with nature.
 But the rewards you can reap far out-weigh any cursed or calamitous catastrophe that might befall you in the pursuit of your goals.

-Fungi hunting is another one of those pastimes that requires quite a bit of research and it is important, in my opinion to do a bit of study on the subject, or at least perhaps try to find someone at your local camera club perhaps who knows a bit about it and what species of fungi you are likely to find in your locale and the best times to go looking for them.
+Fungi hunting is another one of those pastimes that will require quite a bit of research and it is important, in my opinion, to do a bit of study on the subject, or at least perhaps try to find someone at your local camera club who knows or specialises in fungi photography and can inform you as to what are likely to find in your locale and the best times to go looking for them.
 I know there are only certain times of the year when they are about, but a good time is during and immediately after a good wet and/or in the cooler months of Autumn and Winter.

-You need to look off the beaten track a bit, but keep the track in sight or you are very likely to get lost wandering about in the bush.
+Rare ones will not be obvious to you and normally you will need to look for them a bit off the beaten track, but keep the track in sight or you are very likely to get lost wandering about in the bush.

 Shooting Fungi is, in a way, like bird photography.
 The more exotic types are generally the ones that are harder to get.
 You can either be content with a few shots of a couple of sparrows in your back garden or you can go to extremes to find the more lesser known exotic types that hardly anybody ever comes across.
-That’s the challenge with Fungi.
+That is the one major challenge with Fungi.